 I wanted the designs to help the children feel less anxious by making the designs colourful and playful.

-Spatial awareness is learned as a child by putting their arms out and running around a playground.
+My start point was how spatial awareness is learned as a child.
+Children learn spatial awareness by putting their arms out.
 I’m sure many of us remember running around pretending to be aeroplanes or seagulls!

 The signs are being manufactured and sold by Viking Signs, Grantham.